-A list of the highway, TSMO, bicycle and pedestrian, transit and aviation projects in the Orlando Urban Area for which Federal funding was obligated during FY 2019/20 had been prepared in order to meet the federal requirement for MPOs.
-This document could be accessed on the MetroPlan Orlando web site at the following link: https://metroplanorlando.org/wp-content/uploads/Fed.-Funds-1920.pdf.
+A list of the highway, bicycle and pedestrian, transit and aviation projects in the Orlando Urban Area for which Federal funding was obligated during FY 2019/20 was provided.
+This document can be accessed on the MetroPlan Orlando web site at the following link: https://metroplanorlando.org/wp-content/uploads/Fed.-Funds-1920.pdf.